PrivacyLion/relay-operator-app/WHY_NO_BLOSSOM.md

 - No centralized file serving
 - No hidden chokepoints

 You can’t decentralize by outsourcing media storage to a CDN and slapping a hash on it.
-That’s not peer-to-peer — that’s peer-to-cloud.

 ***